-Stepback - An arrangement of building forms, shapes, and massing in the manner of a series of steps, that causes the building design to move away, or recede, from a property line or adjacent development, in order to provide open space above the lower levels of the building.
+Stepback - An arrangement of building forms, shapes, and massing in the manner of a series of steps, that causes the building design to "move away", "STEP BACK", or recede, from a property line or adjacentNEIGHBORING development, in order to provide AN open spaceAREA above the lower FIRST OR SECOND levels of the building.
+THE ZONING ORDINANCE DELINEATES SPECIFIC STEPBACK REQUIREMENTS FOR ZONING DISTRICTS.